matanmazor/unequalVarianceDiscrimination/README.md

-# Unequal Variance Discrimination vs Detection

-Experiment comparing detection and discrimination with unequal variance, following up on an imaging experiment.
-Run at the Wellcome Centre for Human Neuroimaging, UCL
+# Re-evaluating frontopolar and temporoparietal contributions to detection and discrimination confidence

+with Chudi Gong and Steve Fleming

 ![Experimental design](docs/figures/designHorizontal.png)

 ## Experiment code

+Run at the Wellcome Centre for Human Neuroimaging, UCL

 To run the experiment: